RaminKav/LostInTime/notes.md

 - add special inv slots for gear/acc
 - add options menu...
-- hitting trees always gives brown or white particles (different from minimap color...) make sword hitbox slightly bigger/forward?
+- hitting trees always gives brown or white particles (different from minimap color...)
+- [x] make sword hitbox slightly bigger/forward?
-  - weird attack animation/sound bug (multi hits)
+- [x] weird attack animation/sound bug (multi hits)
 - fade intro step after hitting start
-- only take dmg from enemy when they're in attack anim
+- [x] only take dmg from enemy when they're in attack anim
-- potentially dual weild staffs??
 - proj double fire bug!!!
 - helper ui keybind icons for stats, fairy, inv, etc
 - [x] add a way to get weapons
       -> `Essence of the Forrest` (some way to translate monster killing to get a random piece of loot) -> All monsters can drop essense
       -> Or, Mob drops can be exchanged for essence

   - -> Right clicking Essence drops you a random piece of gear
   - -> Right clicking Essence opens a menu to spend on various things (Random gear, Skill Point, dungeon key?, boss summon?)
   - Genius prairie ida: Fairies!!
   - -> fairies spawn randomly and want to trade you random loot stuff for essence
   - -> they have a chance to sell you gear you lost in previous runs!!!!

+- [x]buff mobs (hp, dmg, hit box)
+- [x] fix inv bug where you drag and then clsoe and it gets stuck lol
+- [x] cant reopen fairy shop (it breaks ui again lol)
+- [x] i dont think item levels are doign anything lol
+- [x] remove durability, causes inv bug and its useless
+- add way to grow food
+- [x] decrease cost to craft w stone, or new way to obtain it (stone mob?)
+- [x] decrease dagger speed?